spectrocloud/librarium/content/docs/04.6-vm-management/05-vm-packs-profiles/10-vm-dashboard.md

 The Spectro VM Dashboard offers a web console accessible from the **Virtual Machines** tab that appears on the cluster overview page when VM Management is enabled.

+<<< REMOVE "DASHBOARD" AND "WEB CONSOLE" MENTIONS? >>>

 The first time you enable the dashboard, the default view will appear blank.
 As a best practice, we recommend creating at least one namespace dedicated to VMs.
 To learn how, refer to [Namespace Management](/clusters/cluster-management/namespace-management).
 Namespaces you create will be listed in the **drop-down Menu** at the top of the dashboard.
 VMs that you deploy within a namespace are listed on the dashboard.

-<<< DETERMINE WHERE TO MOVE NAMESPACE CREATION INFO ABOVE - ADD AS PREREQ TO DEPLOY VM FROM A TEMPLATE?  >>>

 You can select a VM to view its details and perform standard VM operations.
 VM operations are accessible from the **three-dot Menu** at the right of each listed VM or when you click **Actions** from the VM details page.